isaacsimmons/environment-parser/README.md

 ### Building and Publishing

 Build artifacts (`*.js`, `*.d.ts`) can be compiled from the typescript sources with `yarn build`.
-They can be removed with `yarn clean`.
+They can be removed with `yarn clean` (and you should run clean before building a publication candidate).
-// publish to NPM

-Semver?
-Releases?
+New versions can be published to npm with `yarn publish`.